njuastro-kafeibreak/programming-day/pp_outlines/talk2.md

-1. New features of python
+New features of python

+1. Python 3.8

+   - Assignment expressions

+   - Positional-only parameters

+2. Python 3.7

+   - Postponed Evaluation of Annotations
+   - Build-in `breakpoint()` calls
+   - New `dataclass`

+3. Python 3.6
+   - f-string
+   - underscores in numeric literals
+   - New `secrets` module

+4. Python 3.5
+   - `typing` and `zipapp` new build-in module
+   -  a new matrix multiplication operator: `a @ b`
+5. Python 3.4
-   - asyncio
+   - `asyncio`
-   - iterator
+   - `pathlib`